 There is a need for Receptivity as we set our goal and our trajectory, but we also need Receptivity in order to find our starting point, our launchpad, our centre – because that centre, and that starting point, needs to be connected to that suprapersonal reality, which is represented by the centre of the mandala.
 Vairocana and White Tara, are our symbols, our personifications, of that centre, that foundation, that initial experience of embodied Consciousness from which we can deepen, can expand, can integrate ourselves, and can begin to be able to act with Mindfulness and with integrity.
 We cannot risk starting our meditation journey from a place of identification with an egoic part.
 Resting as Consciousness must be our starting point.
 If we start from anywhere else, from any sort of egoic motivation, we are in danger of setting off in the wrong direction.
 The egoic motivation may work for a few years, but ultimately it is not sustainable – it cannot take us all the way to our goal.

-The ultimate goal of Mindfulness practice is to be able to live from that suprapersonal centre, to live from a sense of embodied Consciousness from which we cannot shaken – not pulled back into egoic identification.
-We build that balanced state of Mindfulness, that centred state of embodied Consciousness, of Presence, over many years – it is a life-long process, and one which involves the shedding of our accumulations of kleshas, the obscuring egoic patterning that scatters our energy, pulls us back into egoic identification.
+The ultimate goal of Mindfulness practice is to be able to live from that suprapersonal centre, to live from a sense of embodied Consciousness from which we cannot be shaken – not pulled back into egoic identification.
+We build that balanced state of Mindfulness, that centred state of embodied Consciousness, of Presence, over many years – it is a life-long process, and one which involves the shedding of our accumulations of kleshas, the obscuring egoic patterning that scatters our energy, and pulls us back into egoic identification.
 The healing process does not have be difficult – we have lots of help.
-Our help on the meditative journey of returning to our true nature, is in the form of the ten archetypal deities of the Dharmadhātu Mandala.
-They personify ten aspects of Mindfulness, or Presence, or embodied Consciousness, and by giving us a glimpse of the healed, klesha-free state, they either propel us, or draw us forward on our spiritual journey.
+Our best help on the meditative journey of returning to our true nature, is in the form of the ten archetypal Buddhas of the Dharmadhātu Mandala, and their corresponding Dharmic principles.
+They personify ten aspects of Mindfulness, or Presence, or embodied Consciousness, and by giving us a glimpse of the healed, klesha-free state, they either propel us, or draw us forward, on our spiritual journey.

 The Foundational Importance of Receptivity